Mobile applications, or mobile apps, have a great potential to boost your business because:

 25. Asset management

-Asset management apps assist companies to monitor the conditions and locations of assets that are used by employees or other parties.
+Asset management apps assist companies in monitoring the conditions and locations of assets that are used by employees or other parties.

 Supply chain